 5. Placement of Your Hands

-Remember to use your right hand to grip the end of your cameras.
+Remember to use your right hand to grip the end of your camera.
 Your forefinger should be placed just above the shutter release while the rest of your hand and fingers are curling around the front of your camera.
 Most cameras come with some sort of grip, and your can place your right thumb in this area.
 Hold your camera with a strong grip but not so strong that you feel shaky or unnatural.

 Next, position your left hand to support the weight of the camera or the lens.
 If you are shooting with small lenses like 50mm, your left hand will remain on the camera.
 However, if you are shooting with a telephoto lens, you will need to place your left hand as support under the lens.
 Depending on the length of your lens, how you use your left arm will vary.